-Name of Directors Name of associated corporations Capacity Number and class of securities Approximate percentage of shareholding Mr. Heung Chung Sum Advanced Pacific Beneficial owner 2 ordinary shares 100%
+Name of Directors Name of Number Approximate associated and class percentage of me of Directors corporations Capacity of securities shareholding Mr. Heung Chung Sum Advanced Pacific Beneficial owner 2 ordinary shares 100%

-Save as disclosed above, as at 31 December 2022, none of the Directors nor chief executive of the Company has registered an interest or short positions in the Shares, underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) (i) which were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which were taken or deemed to have under such provisions of the SFO); or (ii) which were required, pursuant to Section 352 of the SFO, to be entered in the register referred to therein; or (iii) which were required to be notified to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules.
+Save as disclosed above, as at 31 December 2023, none of the Directors nor chief executive of the Company has registered an interest or short positions in the Shares, underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) (i) which were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which were taken or deemed to have under such provisions of the SFO); or (ii) which were required, pursuant to Section 352 of the SFO, to be entered in the register referred to therein; or (iii) which were required to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules.